urbster1/scurvy2fountain/README.md

 (groans, almost growling)
 Urghhh...

 The glass is almost totally empty.
-Andy slowly tilts it like he's going to drink it, but instead peers inside it to watch the water pour out, DRIBBLING onto the floor.
+Andy slowly tilts it like he's going to drink it, but instead peers inside it to see the water pour out, DRIBBLING onto the floor.

 FRED (V.O.)
 (screaming)